Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Wages

-Qualifying research expenditures for the Oregon Semiconductor R&D Tax Credit were those directly related to the development or improvement of semiconductor products and processes.
+Qualifying research expenditures for the Oregon Semiconductor R&D Tax Credit were directly related to developing or improving semiconductor products and processes.
 These expenditures include wages for employees engaged in qualified research activities, such as engineers and scientists working on R&D projects.

 The costs of supplies used in the research and amounts paid for the right-to-use computers in conducting the research were also considered qualifying expenditures.

-The focus was on expenditures that addressed technical uncertainties and involved a systematic process of experimentation.
-For example, costs incurred in developing a new semiconductor chip design, improving manufacturing processes, or testing new materials would qualify, provided these activities were conducted in Oregon.
+The focus was on expenditures that addressed technical uncertainties and involved a systematic experimentation process.
+For example, costs incurred in developing a new semiconductor chip design, improving manufacturing processes, or testing new materials would qualify, provided these activities were conducted in Oregon

 Supplies

-Qualifying research expenditures are those directly related to the development or improvement of semiconductor products and processes.
+Qualifying research expenditures directly related to developing or improving semiconductor products and processes.
 These expenditures included wages for employees engaged in qualified research activities, such as engineers and scientists working on R&D projects.

-The costs of supplies used in the research and amounts paid for the right-to-use computers in conducting the research were also considered qualifying expenditures.
-It is essential to document the supplies used for research specifically, rather than normal operating supplies, to avoid confusion.
+The costs of supplies used in the research and amounts paid for the right-to-use computers were also considered qualifying expenditures.
+To avoid confusion, it is essential to document the supplies used for research specifically rather than normal operating supplies.

 Supplies used in the research include materials, prototypes, and laboratory consumables necessary for conducting experiments and tests.
 Costs for silicon wafers, specialized chemicals, and other materials directly used in developing semiconductor devices would qualify under this definition.

-The focus is on expenditures that address technical uncertainties and involve a systematic process of experimentation.
+The focus is on expenditures that address technical uncertainties and involve a systematic experimentation process.
 Costs incurred in developing a new semiconductor chip design, improving manufacturing processes, or testing new materials would qualify, provided these activities are conducted in Oregon.

 Contracted Research